nithinyell/iOS-Important-Questions/Modern Intro.md

 - Improved **app accessibility** and implemented **localization** for multilingual support.
 - Authored **release documentation** and supported **production bug triage**.
 - Familiar with **Agile** and **Kanban** methodologies; actively participate in sprint ceremonies.
+- Since last one year, Im learning Android and addressing bugs and ship medium sizes features